sanjsingh07/Domi-chain/docs/src/developing/programming-model/accounts.md

 System program and is called a _system account_ aptly.
 An account includes "owner" metadata.
 The owner is a program id.
 The runtime grants the program write access to the account if its id matches the owner.
-For the case of the System program, the runtime allows clients to transfer lamports and importantly _assign_ account ownership, meaning changing owner to different program id.
+For the case of the System program, the runtime allows clients to transfer tock and importantly _assign_ account ownership, meaning changing owner to different program id.
 If an account is not owned by a program, the program is only permitted to read its data and credit the account.